 - Use paper or personal cups for drinks.

-- If the building have more than one stair, allocate one stair for going down and other for going up.
+- If the building has more than one stair, allocate one stair for going down and the other for going up.

 - Enforce physical distancing using floor stickers and barriers.

 - Open group eating and resting halls, and apply social and restaurant protocols.